DecentSoftware-eu/DecentHolograms-Wiki/get-started-1/format/README.md

 There are three ways you can create player heads.

 {% hint style="warning" %}
-For versions below 1.13, use SKULL\_ITEM instead of PLAYER\_HEAD material.
+For versions below 1.13, use SKULL\_ITEM instead of PLAYER\_HEAD as material.
 {% endhint %}

 {% hint style="info" %}
-We used ICON as the line type but these will also work with HEAD and SMALLHEAD.
+The below examples use ICON as the line type, but you can also use HEAD and SMALLHEAD for them.
 {% endhint %}

 #### Player Name: